 - Plav and Gusinje areas – for dramatic views of the Prokletije mountains

 - Mrtvitsa River Canyon – Kolasin – Biogradska Gora National Park – a place of wild beauty with hiking trails

-- Skadar lake – panoramic old road around the lake with a boat trip where you can autumn leave starting fro second part of November
+- Skadar Lake – panoramic old road around the lake with a boat trip where you can autumn leave starting from the second part of November

 Pin this Montenegro autumn guide!